ember-learn/ember-blog/content/ember-released-5-3.md

 #### Bug Fixes

-Ember CLI 5.3 introduced 0 bug fixes.
+Ember CLI 5.3 introduced 3 bug fixes.

-#### Features

-Ember CLI 5.3 introduced 0 features.

 #### Deprecations

-Ember CLI 5.3 introduced 0 deprecations.
+Ember CLI 5.3 introduced 1 deprecation.

+- Deprecate outputPaths build option, as output paths will no longer be predetermined under Embroider

 For more details on the changes in Ember CLI 5.3 and detailed upgrade instructions, please review the [Ember CLI 5.3.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v5.3.0).